Associate Degree in Nursing (ADN)

 LPN to RN Completion

 Opportunities exist for licensed practical nurses with current unencumbered licenses to enter the Associate Degree Nursing Program with advanced standing.
-Interested applicants should contact the assistant director of nursing.
+Interested applicants should contact the nursing director.

 - Applicants must have active certification as a licensed practical nurse.

 - Applicants must meet the general admission requirements of CWC and the nursing program.